wbcsd/pact-conformance-test-service/README.md

-# PACT Automated Conformance Testing Service
+# PACT Automated Conformance Tool

 ### About this Project
 PACT publishes  [Technical Specifications for PCF Data Exchange](https://docs.carbon-transparency.org/v2/), which any organization or company can implement.
 Software solutions that implement the PACT Technical Specifications are known as [PACT Conformant Solutions](https://www.carbon-transparency.org/network).
 This GitHub repository creates an Automated Conformance Testing service which enables organizations to become PACT Conformant.